 - The sponsor of the activity or the source of funding - The award or other identifying number - The title of the award or activity - The total cost or value of the award or activity, including direct and indirect costs.
-For pending proposals, provide the total amount of requested funding. - The person-months of effort per year being dedicated to the award or activity - Award period (either actual or expected) - Include a "Project Abstract", which includes brief details on the scope of research.
-A level of detail sufficient to identify similarities and difference with the work presented in the application being submitted is required.
-Do not simply list the title of the current and/or pending grant.

-Provide the Current and Pending Support as an appendix to your project narrative.
-Concurrent submission of a proposal to other organizations for simultaneous consideration will not prejudice its review.

-- Do not attach a separate file. - This appendix will not count in the project narrative page limitation.
+For pending proposals, provide the total amount of requested funding. - The person-months of effort per year being dedicated to the award or activity Provide the Current and Pending Support as an appendix to your project narrative.
+Concurrent submission of an application to other organizations for simultaneous consideration will not prejudice its review. - Do not attach a separate file. - This appendix will not count in the project narrative page limitation.